 Your living room makes a convenient gym.
 There are no membership fees.
 There’s not a talkative sweaty dude or ripped body-shaming wannabe trainer.
+No one coughing up a lung on the machine next to you.
 There’s just you, maybe the kids, maybe some clutter, and just enough floor space.
 But is a workout at home one that can get you in ripped-and-ready-for-the-world-without-a-shirt shape?
 Without question.
 Home workouts become real sweat sessions when you turn off the television, crank some motivational tunes, and give it your all.
-Here are 5 hardcore workouts that require the willpower and fortitude — but no equipment and minimal space.
+Here are five hard workouts you can do at home that require the willpower and fortitude — but little to no equipment and minimal space.

 This workout has two moves, and seems too simple to be sweat-inducing.
 To that we say, go ahead, give it a whirl.

-Here it is: Do 21 squats, then immediately do 21 pushups.
+Do 21 squats, then immediately do 21 pushups.
 Rest and repeat with 15 reps each, then 9 reps each.
 You get two minutes of rest in between sets.
 That’s it.
 There’s one caveat for this workout: Your pushup and squat form need to be perfect throughout.
-That means on the squat you stand with feet shoulder-width apart, bend knees and sink down and back like you are about to sit in a chair, aiming to get quads parallel to the floor.
+That means on the squat, you stand with feet shoulder-width apart, bend knees, and sink down and back like you are about to sit in a chair, aiming to get quads parallel to the floor.
 In the pushup, you keep a perfect plank in-between the pushups and bring your chest smoothly to the floor and back up without breaking the plank.
 Sound easy?
 Sure.
 Good luck.

 Push-Ups: Maintaining form, do as many as you can, as fast as you can, for 20 seconds.
 Rest for 10 seconds.
 Go again for 20 seconds.
 Complete 8 sets of 20 seconds hard/10 seconds rest.